Hockey players raise thousands to provide service dogs to veterans

 HARRISBURG, Pa.
-(WHTM) – The Central PA Lawmen’s Hockey players have traded in their pucks for pennies, and lots of them.
+(WHTM) – The Central Pennsylvania Lawmen’s Hockey players have traded in their pucks for pennies — and lots of them.

 Coaches challenged the players to raise $200 each to collectively raise $5,000 to pay for a veteran’s service dog.
 It was their way of giving back and supporting their community.